lucasvoirin/nvim/README.md

 This is my Neovim config!
 It is built from scratch but heavily inspired by [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), [quarto-nvim-kickstarter](https://github.com/jmbuhr/quarto-nvim-kickstarter) and [LazyVim](http://www.lazyvim.org/).

-I'm using Neovim as a scientific IDE for data science (mainly with R, Python and Julia) and writing (with LaTeX and Quarto).
+I'm using Neovim as an IDE for data science (with R, Python and Julia) and writing (with LaTeX and Quarto).

 ## Structure